Maverick Technologies

-Maverick Technologies is an industrial automation, enterprise integration, operational consulting and sustaining services provider.
-The company has over 500 employees and 18 U.S. locations and operations worldwide and is the largest independent systems integrator in North America.
+Maverick Technologies is an industrial automation and enterprise integration company.
+It has over 500 employees and 18 U.S. locations and operations worldwide and is the largest independent systems integrator in North America.

 History

 In 1989, Paul Galeski founded MAGNUM Technologies.
 In 1995, Inc. Magazine cited MAGNUM Technologies as one of the nation's fastest growing companies.
 In 1997, MAGNUM Technologies was sold to General Electric, where it became a GE Industrial Systems Division subsidiary.
 Paul Galeski continued to serve as President of the GE Industrial Systems Division until he left GE in early 1999.

 Later that year, Paul Galeski founded MAVERICK Technologies and acquired Software Architects, also an Inc. 500 company.
 Between 2002 and 2004, MAVERICK Technologies acquired RHES Inc. and Professional Maintenance Consultants.
 In 2005, they acquired GEAS (General Electric Automation Services) and CF Picou, Inc. Between 2006 and 2009, MAVERICK Technologies acquired LaPlace Technologies, Mission Controls and Program4 Engineering.

 MAVERICK Technologies partnered with MPE Industrial Automation Europe and MPE Industrial Automation Asia to form the Global System Integrators Alliance (GSIA), a partnership that connects its members to more than 30 locations and 700 professionals worldwide.
 MAVERICK began international operations in the Netherlands and Thailand in 2008 and Singapore in 2009.

 As of 2011, MAVERICK Technologies had completed 10,000 projects in 45 countries on six continents, employs over 500 people globally and has been listed as one of the Inc. 500 fastest growing companies five times.

 In 2016, MAVERICK Technologies was acquired by Rockwell Automation.